awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 ```

 **Note**
 Instance policies, like in the previous example, are assigned to the instance role in IAM\.
-For more information about configuring access to Systems Manager features, including how to assign policies to users and instances, see [Configuring Access to Systems Manager](systems-manager-access.md)\.
+For more information about configuring access to Systems Manager features, including how to assign policies to users and instances, see [Setting Up AWS Systems Manager](systems-manager-setting-up.md)\.

 ## Controlling Access to Parameters Using Tags<a name="sysman-paramstore-access-tag"></a>